PaineWang/UXP_Photoshop/README.md

-# Photoshop for UXP plugin
+# Photoshop for UXP plugin transalte text

  ## MODE
   `Automatic`Automatically read the text layers in the document and select them all.